-When I was teenager, I was heading home from a family vacation when my hands started cramping.
-I did not feel overheated, overexerted or ill.
+When I was a teenager, I was heading home from a family vacation when my hands started cramping.
+I did not feel overheated, overexerted, or ill.
 I was simply looking out the window from the backseat of my parents’ car when it began.
 Two distinct muscle spasms seized both hands.
 Their movement hindered, and all my fingers had stiffened and curled.

 Seconds later, a tingly yet numbing sensation radiated alongside my nose and mouth.
 If it had a sound, I swear I would have heard it buzz, for it was steady and vibrating.
 Like a virus, it spread slowly across my face.
 My vision narrowed, and before I knew it, I couldn’t catch my breath.